High School cardboard boat competition in Klamath Falls

 The competition included teams from Klamath Union, Mazama, Henley, and Lost River High Schools.

-“We just wanted to show that as a school, we’re improving in our science department.”
-Explains Lost River’s Daniel Valadez.
+“We just wanted to show that as a school, we’re improving in our science department,” Lost River’s Daniel Valadez explained.
 “And so we’re going for a grade too, so this is why we are racing this boat.”

-“We put in a lot of effort into ours.”
-Notes Henley’s Vanessa Ramirez.
+“We put in a lot of effort into ours,” Henley’s Vanessa Ramirez said.
 “We wanted a good grade, and so the effort was there.”

 Captain Groff says a little over-construction doesn’t hurt.
 “We used some really strong cardboard.
 Sears is actually the one we have to thank for that – and then we covered it all in duct tape, and then in plastic, and then in duct tape again.”